prayag001/CountDownTimer/README.md

 4) command prompt under project directory -> mvn clean test -> (project will run as testng)

 #Chrome Browser- Version 96.0.4664.110

+#Note: user can send any timer value from env.properties file.
+Program will pick the updated value at runtime and start the countdown timer.